Welcome home, knights!

 - Bed lofts or risers

-- Bed mattresses will be raised to their highest level prior to move-in.
+- Note: Bed mattresses will be raised to their highest level prior to move-in.
 Additional lifts or risers of any kind are not permitted.

 - Waterbeds